vantage-sh/docs.vantage.sh/docs/budgets.md

 #### Standard Budget Format

-The below example of a Standard Budget shows a readable view, CSV file format, the budget import screen, and the final budget in Vantage.
-Team 3 does not have a budget for 3/2024, and therefore, no budget period is added for Team 3 during that timeframe.
+The below example of three Standard Budgets shows a readable view, CSV file format, the budget import screen, and the final budget in Vantage.
+Team 3 does not have a budget for 2024-03, and therefore, no budget period is added for Team 3 during that timeframe.
 On the import, the period start and end date are set based on the column headers.

 <Tabs>
   <TabItem value="standard-budget" label="Standard Budget" default>